 Yet often, when facing online deliberative processes, the issue of process design is muddled up with software selection criteria.
-To navigate this murky interface, and following on from insights from Crispin’s webinar, below are eight selection criteria that are crucial when considering functionality of software for online deliberation.
+To navigate this murky interface, below are eight selection criteria that are crucial when considering functionality of software for online deliberation.

 1. Supports a variety of online activities

-“Online deliberation requires creating space for reflection,” says Crispin.
+Digital deliberation requires creating space for reflection.
 To create space for deep reflection, you will need software that supports various activities (other than deliberation) throughout the process.
 This means you need more than just online forums.
 For example, quick polls, surveys, ideation, idea ranking, collaborative authoring, digital storytelling, possibly spatial ideation, to round out the deliberative process.

 2. Activates multiple deliberative tools

-One of critical things to creating online deliberation is “asking the community to slow down and respond more thoughtfully.”
+One of the critical things to creating digital deliberation is asking the community to slow down and respond more thoughtfully.
 This gives richer information and provokes community to reflect on different opinions.
-Various “deliberation tools”, then, should also be activated in parallel and sequentially to allow participants to raise questions, generate ideas and test their arguments etc. in as many forms as possible; including non-text forms, for example, “likes” or “votes”.
+Various deliberation tools, then, should also be activated in parallel and sequentially to allow participants to raise questions, generate ideas, and test their arguments, etc. in as many forms as possible; including non-text forms, for example, “likes” or “votes”.

 3. Allows for asynchronous discussion

-In his webinar, Crispin pointed to behaviours that can emerge in online deliberation space such as sequential monologue (for example, feedback box) or, alternately, rancorous debate.
+In his webinar on digital deliberation, Crispin Butteriss pointed to behaviors that can emerge in online deliberation space such as sequential monologue (for example, feedback box) or, alternately, rancorous debate.
 To encourage reflective dialogue, asynchronous discussion forums are far preferable to synchronous “chat rooms”.
-They permit more contemplative time and encourage deeper deliberation, rationality, civility and inclusiveness.
+They permit more contemplative time and encourage deeper deliberation, rationality, civility, and inclusiveness.

 4. Enables easy use for all capabilities